KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Thrown when an attempt is made to add an object to the identity cache by using a key that is already being used.

-    throw [System.Data.Linq.DuplicateKeyException]::New("Thrown when an attempt is made to add an object to the identity cache by using a key that is already being used.")
+    throw [System.Data.Linq.DuplicateKeyException]::New('Thrown when an attempt is made to add an object to the identity cache by using a key that is already being used.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Linq.DuplicateKeyException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Linq.DuplicateKeyException.aspx)